-If you have been involved in a truck accident that you were not responsible for causing, you may be eligible to receive compensation for your pain and suffering.
-The damages paid out to accident victims are largely meant to compensate you for your physical, mental, and financial losses (compensatory damages), although certain damages may be awarded as a way of punishing the reckless offender (exemplary damages).
+If you were involved in a truck accident in Frisco, Texas, or other surrounding Texas cities, you might be eligible to receive compensation for your pain and suffering.
+The damages paid to accident victims are largely meant to compensate you for your physical, mental, and financial losses.
+Certain damages may be awarded as a way of punishing the reckless offender, though.

 Here at Underwood Law Office, we do not take your losses lightly.
 Nobody has the right to endanger you in this way.
-No matter what hardships you may be facing, a Frisco truck accident lawyer can be there for you.
+No matter what hardships you may be facing, our Frisco truck accident lawyers can be there for you.
 Our firm’s goals include setting your mind at ease during this difficult time.